-The district will implement and provide communications for multiple areas including health promotion (Appendix J), communication of policies and restrictions and communication regarding potential exposures or exclusions.
+The district will implement and provide communications for multiple areas including health, communication of policies and restrictions and communication regarding potential exposures or exclusions.

 District Communications will be logged on the Klamath County School District website.

 Direct Communication

 Communication to families will be made in English and Spanish